Gourmette

 A gourmette is most often worn so that, if lost or in trouble, others can find the wearer's name and give or summon help.
 It is usually given on baptism.
 It can be made of any material, but traditionally is of silver.

+The word "gourmette" was also used in French West Africa to mean an African woman who was a Christian, often the mistress of a European.